Respect for nature

 This focus extends to our commitment to only using biodegradable cleansing ingredients in our Personal care rinse-off products and to generally improving our raw materials’ biodegradability.
 To add credibility to our developments, we independently test our products to ensure they pass the OECD testing protocol for biodegradability.
 Since 2015, the material we use to make cosmetic wipes, cloth sheet masks and nail polish remover pads has been biodegradable.

-By 2020, we are committed to sourcing 100% of paper packaging, product leaflets and catalogues from credible certified or recycled sources.
+By 2020, we are committed to sourcing 100% of paper packaging, product leaflets and catalogues from

 We’ve been working with sustainable forestry practices since 2010 and have developed a global Responsible Paper Sourcing Commitment in collaboration with the Rainforest Alliance, which we updated again in 2014.
-Our main goal is to source 100 % of our paper and board packaging/print materials from either credibly certified sources and/or recycled origin by 2020.
+Our main goal is to source 100 % of our paper and board packaging/print materials from either credibly certified sources and/or recycled materials by 2020.
 This means giving preference to Forest Stewardship Council (FSC™) certified paper when possible.
 In certain markets, where FSC™ certification is not available, we allow other certifications that meet our minimum requirements, such as the Programme for the Endorsement of Forest Certification (PEFC).

 We use palm oil and palm kernel oil-based derivatives in many of our cosmetic products.
 Since 2010, we have been covering 100 % of our consumption with Book & Claim Credits from the RSPO (Roundtable on Sustainable Palm Oil) and were among the first companies in the cosmetics industry to do so.
 This means we actively and effectively engage supply chain actors for palm oil to be part of sustainable palm oil trade and take steps to support the production and use of sustainable oil palm products.
 The RSPO has developed a set of environmental and social criteria which companies must comply with in order to produce Certified Sustainable Palm Oil.
 We are an active member of the RSPO and have participated with varying frequency in RSPO conferences, committees and working groups since 2011.Today, we are committed to sourcing 100 % sustainable certified palm oil by Mass Balance by 2020.